Best Arm Identification with Contextual Information under a Small Gap: Proposed Strategy: the RS-AIPW Strategy

-First, we define a target allocation, which is used to define a sampling rule.
+First, we define a target sample allocation, which is used to define a sampling rule.
 We estimate it during an adaptive experiment and employ the estimator as a probability of choosing a treatment arm.
-We call a target allocation optimal if the upper and lower bounds for the probability of misidentification under our strategy using the allocation ratio match.
-We conjecture the optimal target allocation ratio using the results of Section~\ref{sec:lower_bounds}.
-In particular, the results of Theorem~\ref{thm:lower_bound2K} yields the following conjectures for the target allocation ratio $w^*\in\mathcal{W}$: for each $x\in\mathcal{X}$,
+We call a target sample allocation worst-case optimal if the upper and lower bounds for the probability of misidentification match under a small-gap, one of the worst cases, when using our strategy using the allocation ratio.
+We conjecture the worst-case optimal target sample allocation ratio using the results of Section~\ref{sec:lower_bounds}.
+In particular, the results of Theorem~\ref{thm:semipara_bandit_lower_bound_lsmodel} yields the following conjectures for the worst-case optimal target sample allocation ratio $w^*\in\mathcal{W}$: when $K = 2$, for each $x\in\mathcal{X}$,